 - The shift may be ascending/increasing or descending/decreasing.

-- By default, the shift starts at 0, but it is conceivable to start it at 1 or any other number.
+- By default, the offset starts at 0, but it is conceivable to start it at 1 or any other number.

 - The alphabet used can be a deranged alphabet or a completely personalized alphabet.